๐ŸŒ Your knowledge portal

 Understanding how it works makes us more conscious users capable of making informed decisions about when and how to use this technology.
 The balance between benefits and risks is still being defined, and we're all part of this conversation.

-The future of facial recognition will depend on how we choose to implement it: as a tool for empowerment and security, or as an instrument of surveillance and control.
-The technology is neutral - we decide its purpose.
+The future of facial recognition will depend on how we choose to implement it: as a tool for empowerment and security or as an instrument of surveillance and control.
+The technology itself is neutral; we ultimately decide its purpose.

 Impact on Society and the Future #